-The LSC's physical framework is modeled on a 20-year old development program for suburban research parks.
-The LSC looks and functions like a conventional office park with single-purpose clusters separated by wide highways and surrounded by parking lots.
-This model ensured auto-dependence while discouraging walking.
-There is so little variety of uses in the LSC today that employees often drive to lunch spots.
+The LSC's physical framework is modeled on a 20-year-old development program for suburban research parks.
+The LSC looks and functions like a conventional office park, with single-purpose clusters separated by wide highways and surrounded by parking lots.
+This model ensures auto-dependence and discourages walking.
+There is so little variety of uses in the LSC today that employees often drive to lunch spots because there are no services within easy walking distance.